itsToggle/com.itstoggle.rclone_rd/README.md

 ## rclone_rd for android

 This is a fork of the "official" rclone magisk module.
 The module has been adjusted to utilize my rclone fork "rclone_rd", which implements a new remote type for real-debrid.com.
+The rest of this README is taken from the "official" module:

 ## Rclone Remount v1.8
 ---